-- 48. Filing the gap in the supply of contraband cigarettes in California, Defendants have also unlawfully converted Azuma into a distributor of contraband cigarettes throughout California.
-Moreover, the previously shuttered smokeshop on the Benter Allotment that Defendant Rose was enjoined from operating has been reopened, selling contraband cigarettes Azuma imported into California.
-Thus, Defendants have created a vertically integrated contraband cigarette operation, encompassing manufacturing, distribution, and retail. - 49.
-Azuma supplies contraband cigarettes directly to retail smokeshops on Indian land.
+- 45. Filling the gap in the supply of contraband cigarettes in California, Defendants have also unlawfully converted Azuma into a distributor of contraband cigarettes throughout California.
+Moreover, Defendants established at least three retail smokeshops of their own.
+Thus, Defendants have created a vertically integrated contraband cigarette operation, encompassing manufacturing, distribution, and retail. - 46.
+Azuma supplies contraband cigarettes directly to other retail smokeshops outside of Alturas Indian country.
+Azuma has also supplied contraband cigarettes to such smokeshops indirectly through unlicensed distributors operating within the State. - 47.
+Moreover, the previously shuttered smokeshop on the Benter Allotment near Yreka that Defendant Rose was and is enjoined from operating has been reopened under the name AIR Fuels Station ("AIR Fuels Yreka").
+That smokeshop now sells contraband cigarettes Azuma either manufactured or imported into California. - 48.
+Defendants' retail cigarette operations also expanded to include sales at the Alturas Tribe-owned Desert Rose Casino and at a second gas station named AIR Fuels Station ("AIR Fuels Alturas"), both of which are located on the Alturas Tribe's land.
+Each of these smokeshops also sell contraband cigarettes Azuma either manufactured or imported into California. - 49.
+Though Azuma has access to ten-wheel trucks, it acquired a single-rear-axle box truck to conduct its distribution business.
+Aware that California regularly inspects larger trucks at ///

-Azuma has also supplied contraband cigarettes to such smokeshops indirectly through unlicensed distributors operating within the State. - 50.
-Though Azuma has access to ten-wheel trucks, Defendants acquired a single rear axle box truck to conduct its distribution business.
-Aware that California regularly inspects larger trucks at agricultural stations and truck scales, Defendants opted to use a simple box truck to avoid such inspections.
+27 28 agricultural stations and truck scales, Defendants opted to have Azuma use a simple box truck to avoid such inspections.

-- 51. Defendants' box truck also operates without a federal Department of Transportation ("DOT") number.
-On at least one occasion, California Highway Patrol has pulled over the truck and advised the driver to obtain a DOT number. - Defendants also use personal cars to transport smaller numbers of cases to retail smokeshops, also to avoid inspection or detection.
+- 50. Azuma's box truck also operates without a federal Department of Transportation ("DOT") number.
+On at least one occasion, California Highway Patrol has pulled over the truck and advised the driver to obtain a DOT number. - 51.
+Defendant Rose acts as one of Azuma's box truck delivery drivers, personally distributing Azuma cigarettes to AIR - Yreka and other retailers throughout the State. - 52.
+Azuma, under Defendants' direction, also uses personal cars to transport smaller numbers of cases to retail smokeshops, also to avoid inspection or detection.